rdfedor/docker-mailcloud/README.md

 Once logged in, navigate to Apps from the user menu in the upper right.
 Disable the Email app and enable the dms-sync and RainLoop apps.

 Go back to the upper right and select settings from the user menu.
+Scroll down to Administration and select Collabora Online Development Edition.
+Select the User your own server radio button and enter https://office.cloud.$DOMAINNAME as the URL and click Save.

-Scroll to the button to Additional Settings and for the API domain enter https://api.mail.$DOMAINNAME along with the api credentials recorded from the previous steps, default domain and quota.
+From the left menu, scroll to and select Additional Settings from the bottom of the left menu.
+Under the DMS-Sync Settings set the API domain enter https://api.mail.$DOMAINNAME along with the api credentials recorded from the previous steps, default domain and quota.

-TODO: Add more details  rainloop integration.
+On the same page, under Rainloop Webmail, click "Go to RainLoop Webmail admin panel" and log in using the credentials admin / 12345.
+Navigate to Domains on the left menu and click Add Domain.
+Enter these details for the following sections,

+Domain: $DOMAINNAME
+IMAP Server: mail.$DOMAINNAME:993 Secure: SSL/TLS
+SMTP Server: mail.$DOMAINNAME:587 Secure: STARTTLS Sieve Server: mail.$DOMAINNAME:4190 Secure: STARTTLS

 ## Components